-Competent administrative agencies and operators are taking, in addition to statutory measures, the above-mentioned risk-mitigating measures against these risks.
+Competent authorities and operators are taking, statutory measures as a matter of course, the above-mentioned risk-mitigating measures against these risks.

 However, the level of these efforts differs from one operator to the next, and operators taking ineffective risk-mitigating measures corresponding to their risks may face an increased risk of misuse for ML/TF, and influence the risk for the business category as a whole.
-In addition, based on STRs, actual cases, etc., it is recognized that transactions that involve the following transaction conditions, customer attributes, etc. are likely to present a higher risk.
+In addition, based on STRs, actual cases, etc., in addition to the transactions covered in Section 5 High-risk Transactions, transactions under anonymous or fictitious, borrowed names, and false names (including suspected ones) at the time of transactions and customer attributes, etc. are recognized as having an even higher degree of risk.